Esri/dynamic-situational-awareness-qt/README.md

  * `cd dynamic-situational-awareness-qt`
  * Open `DSA.pro` with Qt Creator, configure the projects and build.

 **Note:** There is a file path length limit when deploying the DSA apps to Android from Windows.
-The simplest way to workaround this is to shorten the folder name of the "Shadow Build Directory" in the Qt Creator Project settings.
+The simplest way to work around this is to shorten the folder name of the "Shadow Build Directory" in the Qt Creator Project settings.

 ## Prerequisites